Moltenhead/The-Sound-of-Images/README.md

 ## Features Needed:
 * Pattern recognition
-* Registering same-ish adjacent pixels as a longer note - instead of singular (will improve execution)
+* Registering same-ish adjacent pixels as a longer note - instead of singular ones (will improve execution)
 * More user options
 * Pattern usage for better composition
 * Displaying home key and chords progression